fireship-io/fireship.io/hugo/content/courses/angular/kanban-dialogs.md

 emoji: 🍱
 ---

-Create dialogs to create and update the data associated with boards and tasks.
+Use Material dialogs to create and update the data associated with boards and tasks.

 ## Steps